jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 There was a myth that your brain is fixed, unable to un-learn the past, after a certain age.
 However, recent research shows this is not the case.
 They formed a concept called neuroplasticity.
 Unlike the fixed concept, neuroplasticity says your brain is able to change by rewiring it.
 Neurons that wire together fire together.
 By taking the time to learn or un-learn, the brain will form neuropathways that forms new habits.

-Carol Dweck wrote a book about this called Fixed Mindset, Growth Mindset (verify).
+Carol Dweck wrote a book about this called "The Growth Mindset".
+In the book, Dweck describes and differentiates between fixed mindsets and growth mindsets.
 Dweck talks of people with fixed mindsets are less prone to take risks and fail.
 She talks about how people with fixed mindsets shut down after unable to do specific tasks.
 On the contrary, people with a growth mindset allow for failure and learn from mistakes and try again.
 In reality, everyone is a little of both, where we allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.

-Julie makes the ...
+### Rewiring Communication

+I had the chance to read Julie's book on a plane ride from San Jose to St. Louis.
+The book is for people with childhood PTSD (post-trumatic stress syndrome) and therapists who work with patients with childhood PTSD.
+I realize the book isn't only for those readers though.
+As I progressed in the book, I realized this is a book I'll be coming back to over and over.
+The reason is there are concepts in the book I currently struggle with, the biggest being communication.

+In the book, Julie describes her past, explains the reasons for the 20 concepts and how to use them, then goes over each concept in detail with a self-assessment at the end of each concept.
+The concepts and self-assessments are the result of Julie's work for the past few decades.
+As I started answering some of the questions, I realized where some of my pitfalls are.
+I will return to the book over the course of the next few months, slowly working through the self-assessments.

+Julie makes use of this knowledge and utilizes neuroplasticity to help her patients.
+The self-assessments help the reader answer questions to help solidify their understanding of how the concept relates to them.
+Perhaps these are questions they have been avoiding.
+Many of the concepts have follow-ups on building habits to help them through tough situations.
+Or unlearning habits that have been ingrained since their childhood.
+The self-assessment helps the person ask what they are doing in the world, why do they do what they do based off their hardwiring, what they can do different, and how to go about doing different.

+Julie recommends creating a book circle.
+If you'd like to participate in such a circle, please let me know and I can set up something circled around this newsletter.
+In any case, I won't disclose all 20 concepts in this newsletter.
+That would be cumbersome and repetitive.
+Plus, I want people to go buy this book.
+Instead, I'll share the takeaways that stuck with me.

+The 5 part Communication Formula (p.
+123 - 124)
+1. Observation
+	"This is what I heard or saw"
+2. Thought
+	"This is what I think"
+3. Feeling
+	"This is how I feel"
+4. Analyze Desires
+	"This is what I want"
+5. Participate
+	"Are you willing"
+	- Open to compromise

 ### Adult Responsibility is Non-Negotiable